George Fernandes: Family and personal life

 Fernandes met Leila Kabir, the daughter of former Union minister Humayun Kabir, on a flight back to Delhi from Calcutta.
 Fernandes, then the general secretary of the Samyukta Socialist Party, was returning from Bangladesh while Kabir was on her way back from the battlefront where she had gone as an assistant director of the Red Cross.
 They began dating and were married on 22 July 1971.
 They had a son, Sean Fernandes, who is an investment banker based in New York.
 Fernandes and Kabir separated in the mid-1980s.
 Jaya Jaitly was Fernandes' companion from 1984.

 Fernandes spoke ten languages—Konkani, English, Hindi, Tulu, Kannada, Marathi, Tamil, Urdu, Malayalam, and Latin.
 Konkani was his mother tongue.
 He learnt Marathi and Urdu in jail, and Latin while he was in the seminary in his early youth.
 He was fluent in Hindi and English.

 Fernandes was reported to be suffering from Alzheimer's and Parkinson's diseases, and in January 2010 was undergoing treatment at Baba Ramdev's ashram at Haridwar for the diseases at the request of Leila Kabir, who had recently returned to his life.
 In February 2010, Fernandes' brothers were reported to have been considering a court order for medical treatment and visitation; Kabir and Sean Fernandes are alleged to have forcibly removed Fernandes to an undisclosed location.
 In July 2010, the Delhi High Court ruled that Fernandes would stay with Kabir and that Fernandes' brothers would be able to visit.

 In August 2012 the Supreme Court of India granted permission to Jaya Jaitly, a former aide, to visit him, a move which was opposed by his wife on the grounds of her locus standi.

 He died at the age of 88 on 29 January 2019, in Delhi following a swine flu infection.
-In his condolence letter, Nobel Peace Prize laureate, the 14th Dalai Lama of Tibet wrote, "I had the privilege of knowing him for over five decades during which we met regularly (...)
-I admired him greatly because he dedicated himself to what he believed in, no matter how difficult the situation was.
-Mr Fernandes was a great humanitarian and believer in truth.
-Throughout his life, he was a voice to millions of poor and needy people of the country.
-He had firm conviction for justice and wisdom.
-He was a real heroic leader. (...)
-He was a steady friend who was sympathetic to the Tibetan cause right from the beginning.
-He never missed an opportunity to speak up for the Tibetan people as well as for others in similar situation. (...)
-Although George and I are from different religious traditions, as a Buddhist I am confident he would be reborn yet again to serve his country, in particular, the cause of the less privileged people. (...)
-As I had told him during our meetings over the years, I will always remember him".